Child care fee reduction subsidy

-This is the first step to increasing the affordability of child care in the NWT and moving the territory towards an average of $10 a day child care by March 31, 2026.
+This is another step to increasing the affordability of child care in the NWT and moving the territory towards an average of $10 a day child care by March 31, 2026.

 More information about what this funding means for you:

 - Information for families - Helping families with child care costs